jaa1809/Capital-Bikeshare-EDA-and-ML-linear-regression-model-/README.md

 Bikeshare company Data analysis
 Report on User Behavior and Demand Prediction for Capital Bikeshare

+TECHNOLOGIES USED:
+import numpy as np
+import pandas as pd
+import matplotlib.pyplot as plt import matplotlib.patches as mpatches
+import seaborn as sns
+from scipy import stats
+import datetime as datetime
+sklearn
+LinearRegression

 Overview of Capital Bikeshare
 Capital Bikeshare operates across the Metro DC area with over 7,000 bikes and 700+ stations in 8 jurisdictions, including Washington, DC; Arlington, VA; Alexandria, VA; Montgomery, MD; Prince George's County, MD; Fairfax County, VA; the City of Fairfax, VA; and the City of Falls Church, VA.
 Their mission is to expand bikeshare access, create safer and healthier communities, and celebrate the diversity of the region.